The ultimate road trip to Charlotte, NC

 Itching to get out of town, Soda Citizens?
 Skip those pesky airport security lines and jump in your car for a road trip to Charlotte, NC instead.
-From roller coaster experiences at Carowinds to rotating menu themes at Counter — we’re spilling all the details on how to have an unforgettable time in the Queen City.
+From roller coaster experiences at Carowinds to rotating menu themes at Counter — we’re spilling all the details on how to have an unforgettable time in Queen City.

 📍 Essential info